samuelmholley1/Life-Command-Rebuild/APP_FUNCTIONALITY_OVERVIEW.md

 - All navigation in server components uses Next.js `<Link>` for reliability and SSR compatibility.
 - Password reset is not E2E tested (requires email inbox), but is covered by manual QA and documented.
 - Preserved test data policy ensures one historical task is always present for audit/auditability.
+- All task-related Zod schemas are now centralized in `task-schema.ts` for maintainability and clarity.
+- Inline editing is implemented with progressive enhancement and full server validation.

 ---